vivaria/edisonrul.ing/docs/source/cards/cú-chulainn-the-awakened.md

-# CÚ CHULAINN THE AWAKENED
+# Cú Chulainn The Awakened

 *   This is an Ignition Effect.
 *   Removing from play a monster from your Graveyard is part of the effect, it is not a cost.